farooq958/QuickRouter/quick_router/README.md

 ## Features
-The `QuickRouter` extension provides handy methods for navigating between routes using the `Navigator` widget in Flutter.
+The `QuickRouter`  provides handy methods for navigating between routes using the `Navigator` widget in Flutter.
 It supports both regular and restorable routes and offers various transition types.

 ## Getting started